-Scientific Name(s): Corylus avellana L. (common hazel); Corylus americana Walter (American hazel); Corylus colurna L. (Turkish hazel).
-Betulaceae (birch family)
+Scientific Name(s): Corylus americana Walter (American hazel)., Corylus avellana L. (common hazel)., Corylus colurna L. (Turkish hazel).

 Hazelnuts (raw, roasted, or ground into a paste) are used as a dietary source of protein and minerals.
 They are a source of vitamin E, unsaturated fatty acids, and linolenic acid.
 Hazelnut oil also is used in the cosmetic industry as well as in confectionery.

 There are inadequate data to support dosing for therapeutic effect.
 Approximately 100 g of nuts delivers 15 mg of vitamin E.

 Allergy to tree nuts or their products.
 Use caution in patients with known allergy to peanuts.